Lady Marmalade: Background and release

-"Lady Marmalade" was covered by Italian pop star Sabrina on her eponymous album.
+"Lady Marmalade" was covered by Italian pop singer Sabrina on her eponymous album.
 It was released in 1987 as the album's second single by Baby Records.
 In some countries, including France and the Netherlands, the song was known as "Voulez-vous coucher avec moi?
 (Lady Marmalade)" and was released in 1988.
 Author James Arena named the cover among Sabrina's "relentlessly catchy" singles.
-The song charted at number 36 on the Belgian Flanders Singles Chart, number 40 on the Dutch Single Top 100, and number 41 on the French Singles Chart.
+The song charted at number 36 on the Belgian Flanders singles chart, number 40 on the Dutch Single Top 100, and number 41 on the French singles chart.